AmbiorisL/capstone-details/README.md

 ## First steps
 1. Discuss the architecture of the app amongst the team.
 Create a diagram that illustrates the flow data between various components.
-2. Review the suggested API design and Business Object schemas.
+1. Review the suggested API design and Business Object schemas.
 Do they support all of the functionality that is required for the application?
 Can you visualize which API methods will need to be called, and how the Business Objects will change at each step of the Order Lifecycle?
+1. How will you coordinate amongst teams?
+Amongst yourselves?
+How can your PM see progress?
-3. Draw an Entity Relationship Diagram for the DB schema.
+1. Draw an Entity Relationship Diagram for the DB schema.
 Once this is in hand, creation and intialization of the required tables is trivial.
-4. Encode the API using the [OpenAPI](https://swagger.io/specification/) specification.
+1. Encode the API using the [OpenAPI](https://swagger.io/specification/) specification.
 Doing so will not only serve as a canoncial source of living documentation, but also allow for the auto generation of client and server method stubs.
-5. Review the suggested JS and CSS frameworks.
+1. Review the suggested JS and CSS frameworks.
 Your choice of server side tech is non-negotiable in this case, but management defers to you regarding choice of front-end technologies.
-6. Discuss a minimum viable product, and when you can achieve it
+1. Discuss a minimum viable product, and when you can achieve it

 ## Suggested milestones